keplerproject/wsapi/doc/us/manual.md

 These facilities make it easier to write applications, but still are very basic.
 So there are also frameworks built on top of this foundation.
-Currently we offer [Orbit](http://kepler-tmp.dreamhosters.com/en/Orbit), which lets you easily build database-backed applications in the MVC style, and we'll soon offer SAPI, for running [CGILua](http://www.keplerproject.org/cgilua/) scripts and Lua pages.
+Currently we offer [Orbit](http://kepler-tmp.dreamhosters.com/en/Orbit), which lets you easily build database-backed applications in the MVC style, and SAPI, for running [CGILua](http://www.keplerproject.org/cgilua/) scripts and Lua pages.